Set up and verify SFTP with public key authentication on clients and servers

 get test3.txt c:\temp\test4.txt

-I was able to confirm that I was able to retrieve the file.
+I was able to confirm that the file was able to be obtained.

-You were able to send and receive files using SFTP using public key authentication.
-By using a public key, the server side will not know the password.
-You can exchange files more securely than password authentication.
+You were able to send and receive files by SFTP using public key authentication.
+By using a public key, the server side will not be able to know the password.
+It allows you to exchange files more securely than password authentication.